Site Operations Lead

 - Support the centre manager in the development of the annual program budget, authorize and monitor expenses.

-- Develop systems to ensure efficient and effective processes to support the program.
+- Develop systems to ensure efficient and effective processes that support smooth operations and delivery of programming on site.

-- Identify gaps in service delivery and develop strategies to address these gaps, through advocacy, program development, partnerships, and external resources
+- Identify gaps in service delivery, based on engagement with youth and families and co-develop strategies to address these gaps, through advocacy, program development, partnerships, and external resources.

-- Facilitate scheduling, logistics, and communication among 24 partner organizations delivering services at the site.
+- Facilitate scheduling, logistics, and communication amongst 25+ organizations delivering services at the site including a primary care clinic.

 - Engage in ongoing program planning, development,